jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 An order made under this Part for the purpose of enforcing payment of any money payable under this Act may be made in respect of arrears due under this Act up to the date of the order.

 ### 190 Power to issue summons to appear in court
-(1) Where a person who is liable to pay financial support under this Act refuses or fails to make payment of any financial support so payable, the Registrar of the District Court or Family Court nearest to the place where the person resides or carries on business, on the application of the Commissioner, supported by sufficient evidence of default, may, unless the Registrar knows that the person is undergoing a custodial sentence, as defined in section 4 of the Criminal Records (Clean Slate) Act 2004, issue a summons in the prescribed form to that person.
+(1) Where a person who is liable to pay financial support under this Act refuses or fails to make payment of any financial support so payable, the Registrar of the District Court or Family Court at the office of the court nearest to the place where the person resides or carries on business, on the application of the Commissioner, supported by sufficient evidence of default, may, unless the Registrar knows that the person is undergoing a custodial sentence, as defined in section 4 of the Criminal Records (Clean Slate) Act 2004, issue a summons in the prescribed form to that person.
 (2) A summons issued under subsection (1) shall require the person, unless the amount of arrears of financial support (including any penalty or other charge imposed thereon under this Act) due under this Act is sooner paid, to appear at the time and place appointed in the summons to be examined orally by the District Court or Family Court as to the person's means and the reason for the alleged default.
 (3) The liable person shall produce at the examination all books, papers, and the documents relating to the person's debts and to the person's default under this Act.
 (4) If a summons issued under this section cannot be served or if a person on whom such a summons has been served fails to appear before the District Court or Family Court at the time and place specified in the summons, or at any subsequent time and place to which the examination is adjourned, a District Court or Family Court Judge may issue a warrant to arrest the person and bring the person before the court as soon as possible.